- Code HUMN6003

 - Offered by Research School of Humanities and the Arts

 - ANU College ANU College of Arts and Social Sciences

 - Course subject Humanities

-This course will allow students to develop and critically assess a range of digital humanities skills, research methods, and best practices.
-Students will be asked to engage with cutting-edge research methodologies in the growing interdisciplinary field of the digital humanities, focussing on the issues and approaches that directly address the ongoing digitisation of our shared cultural record.
+This course allows students to develop and critically assess a range of digital humanities skills, research methods, and best practices.
+Students will be asked to engage with cutting-edge research methodologies in the growing interdisciplinary field of the digital humanities, focusing on the issues and approaches that directly address the ongoing digitisation of our shared cultural record.
 The scope and scale of these issues will allow students to investigate a variety of humanities questions in a project-based manner across multiple media and using various methodologies.
-Students will therefore experiment with at least four different types of data - drawn from existing open-access digital humanities collections - along with corresponding data analysis techniques to answer a set of humanities-related research questions.
-These methods may include: digitisation techniques; text encoding and analysis; data gathering and analysis; 'distant reading' and data mining; network analysis; data visualisation; and geo-spatial mapping, among others.
+Students will experiment with at least four different types of data— drawn from existing open-access digital humanities collections—along with corresponding data analysis techniques to answer a set of humanities-related research questions.
+These methods may include: digitisation techniques, text encoding and analysis, data gathering and analysis, 'distant reading' and data mining, network analysis, data visualisation, linked open data, and geo-spatial mapping.

-- Effectively communicate research methodologies and results in the context of the wider digital humanities scholarly community.
+- effectively communicate research methodologies and results in the context of the wider digital humanities scholarly community; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Workload130 hours of total student learning time made up from:

 a) 36 hours of contact over 12 weeks of weekly 3-hour seminars; and

 b) 94 hours of independent student research, reading and writing.